MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

    1. In step 4 for creating new resource group, write down the **Resource group name** value - for example, *myResourceGroup*.
    1. In step 5 for database name, write down the **Database name** value - for example, *mySampleDatabase*.
    1. In step 6 for creating the server, use the following steps:
-      1. Write down the unique server name - for example, *sqlserverprimary-mjg022624 *.
+      1. Fill in a unique server name - for example, *sqlserverprimary-mjg022624*.
       1. For **Location**, select **(US) East US**.
       1. For **Authentication method**, select **Use SQL authentication**.
       1. Write down the **Server admin login** value - for example, *azureuser*.